kuldeepsharma1/cyber-honey-pot/UserManual.md

 #### Deploy Honeypot Log Archive VM

+**Step 1: Setup the program**

-**Step1 Setup Program**: Follow the program setup section to install the libs then create a folder `logServer/src` and copy `lib` , `honeypotLogServer`in it .
+- Follow the program setup instructions in readme file to install the required libraries.
+- Create a directory structure: `logServer/src` in the machine or VM.
+- Copy the `lib` and `honeypotLogServer` modules into the `src` folder.

+**Step 2: Configure the application**

-**Step2 Change the config file** :  Rename the `src/honeypotLogServer/ServerConfig_template.txt` to `src/honeypotLogServer/ServerConfig.txt`  and argent user credential file`src/honeypotLogServer/userRecord_template.json`  to `src/honeypotLogServer/userRecord.json`
+- Rename the configuration files as follows : `src/honeypotLogServer/ServerConfig_template.txt` → `src/honeypotLogServer/ServerConfig.txt` and `src/honeypotLogServer/userRecord_template.json` → `src/honeypotLogServer/userRecord.json`

-Add the agent's login pass word in the `userRecord.json` as shown below:
+- Update the agent's credentials in `userRecord.json` by adding the login password:

 ```json
 "agent": {